 - Satin varnish top coat

 Sign up to have all Brandy’s projects emailed to you.

-After a good cleaning with White Lightening, I chose a blended look for this piece to add interest to the otherwise flat faces on the front.
+After a good cleaning, I chose a blended look for this piece to add interest to the otherwise flat faces on the front.
 Blending adds softness and interest where there may be none.
 I chose a graduation of blues, 3 similar shades from dark to light.

 I did two blended coats on this piece, each done exactly the same so that I have two coats of each color over each other.
 The base coat is blended with a bit less precision knowing that it is just a base.